jlaura/jlaura.github.com/ref.md

  *  Mower, J. (1996).
 Developing parallel procedures for line simplification.
 International Journal of Geographical Information Systems, 10(6):699–712.
  *  Onbasoglu, E. and Ozdamar, L. (2001).
 Parallel simulated annealing algo- rithms in global optimization.
 Journal of Global Optimization, 19(27-50).
  *  Openshaw, S. (1976).
 A geographical solution to scale and aggregation problems in region- building, partitioning and spatial modelling.
 Transactions of the Institute of British Geographers, 2(4):459– 472.
+ * **Puri, S. and Prasad, S. K. (in review).
+Output-sensitive parallel algorithms for polygon clipping.
+In 28th IEEE International Parallel and Distirbuted Processing Symposium.**
  *  Rajasekaran, S. (1990).
 On the Convergence Time of Simulated Annealing.
 Technical report.
  *  Ram, D., Sreenivas, T., and Subramaniam, K. (1996).
 Parallel simulated annealing algo- rithms.
 Journal of parallel and distributed computing, 37:207–212.
  *  Rey, S., Anselin, L., Pahle, R., Kang, X., and Stephens, P. (2013).
 Parallel Optimal Choropleth Map Classification in PySAL.
 International Journal of Geographical Information Science.